Find cutting edge cancer clinical trials near you using the new Victorian Cancer Trials Link.

 • 30g of nuts, seeds or nut-based pastes

-• 1 cup legumes (such as chick peas or lentils)
+• 1 cup of cooked or canned legumes (such as chickpeas or lentils)

 Dairy foods

-Recommendation: Dairy foods should be encouraged as part of a varied and nutritious diet as they are essential to maintain good bone and dental health.
-Cancer Council supports the Australian Dietary Guidelines, which encourage people to eat at least 2.5 serves of dairy foods (milk, cheese and yoghurt) each day.
+Dairy foods should be encouraged as part of a varied and nutritious diet as they are essential to maintain good bone and dental health.

 Fat

-According to current evidence there's no direct link between fat intake and cancer.
-However, a high-fat diet may cause excess body weight, which is a risk factor for several cancers including cancers of the bowel, kidney, pancreas, oesophagus and endometrium, as well as breast cancer (after menopause).
-Obesity also increases the risk of heart disease and diabetes.
+A high-fat diet may contribute to excess body weight, which is a risk factor for several cancers including cancers of the bowel, kidney, liver, pancreas, oesophagus and endometrium, as well as breast cancer (after menopause).
+Being above a healthy weight also increases the risk of heart disease and type 2 diabetes.

 Salt

 An increased risk of stomach cancer has been linked with high-salt diets in countries where salting of foods is a common preserving method.
-In countries where refrigeration is commonly used, stomach cancer is not as common.
 Too much salt can also lead to high blood pressure.
+Salt mostly comes from packaged and processed foods.

-Recommendation: Choose foods low in salt.
-Flavour foods with herbs, lemon juice and spices instead of salt.
-Try to limit salty snacks, take-away foods, processed meats, cheese and butter.
+Recommendation: It is recommended to choose foods low in salt.
+This can be achieved by flavouring foods with herbs, lemon juice and spices instead of salt and limiting salty snacks, take-away foods and processed meats.

 A 'low salt' food has less than 120mg of sodium per 100 grams.